-The Aviation Technology Division offers three areas of study:
+The Aviation Technology Division offers four areas of study:

 Would you like more information on our Aircraft Technology or Aviation Maintenance Programs?
 Please visit our Informational Session Schedule and call today to make an appointment.
 Potential students will learn about the program and admissions requirements, deadlines, and Financial Aid.
 Sessions last approximately one hour.